Kagean/CPR_Training_VR/README.md

 **NEW**

-- added mouth model
+- added mouth model.

 **FIX**

-- Sweat Texture fixed
+- Sweat Texture fixed.

 - The model was modified for the mouth model.

-- On-stage experience improvements have been made
+- On-stage experience improvements have been made.

 **V0.0.3.1    (10.07.2025)**